NamgyelHuk708/DAM202/Assignment/Assignment_4/Assignmnet_4_report.md

     *   **Greedy Search** offered the best balance of speed and reasonable quality.
     *   **Nucleus Sampling** excelled in generating diverse outputs but at the expense of lower ROUGE scores.
 3.  **No Single Best Strategy:** The choice of a decoding strategy is not one-size-fits-all.
 It is highly dependent on the specific application's requirements, balancing the need for accuracy, speed, and diversity.
+4.  **Attention Insights:** The attention analysis revealed that the model effectively focuses on named entities and action verbs while maintaining a distributed attention pattern across the input, indicating robust contextual understanding.
+5.  **Quality Challenges:** While the model shows low hallucination rates (0.5%), it sometimes struggles with appropriate detail selection and entity coverage (55.5%), suggesting areas for future improvement.

-This project provided valuable hands-on experience with modern NLP pipelines, from data preprocessing and model training to the critical analysis of text generation techniques.
+This project provided valuable hands-on experience with modern NLP pipelines, from data preprocessing and model training to the critical analysis of text generation techniques and deep model interpretation through attention visualization.
 The skills and insights gained are directly applicable to a wide range of NLP projects in both academic and industry settings.